 Tom Reilly was born 25 April 1942 in Philadelphia, Pennsylvania and raised in Pompton Lakes, New Jersey.
 In 1965 he was riding his motorcycle in Orlando, Florida and noticed a sign on an FBO, "Learn how to fly $234."
 He had $236 in his wallet, went in and said, "teach me how to fly."
 Sixteen days later, flying a 150 Cessna, he had his private ticket.

-In 1971 Tom was working restoring old homes and on weekends was a skydiving instructor at the Kissimmee, FL airport.
+In 1971, Tom was working restoring old homes and on weekends was a skydiving instructor at the Kissimmee, Florida airport.
 While packing a parachute, a P51 Mustang pulled up to the hangar.
-Not knowing that anything like that even existed, he said, “can I have a ride.”
-A one-hour ride later, for fuel only, $32.10, his life was changed forever.
+Not knowing that anything like that even existed, he said, "can I have a ride."
+A one hour ride later, for fuel only, $32.10, his life was changed forever.

 The business expanded to include an event venue, yearly warbird air show, restoration school, Waco and T6s rides.
 This attracted people worldwide and brought other business to the airport, thereby establishing the Kissimmee airport as a warbird tourist attraction, which it still is today.